 Don’t panic – that still leaves a surprising amount of good quality food to include!

 We will focus on: plenty of fresh, organic fruit and vegetables, some good quality organic and free range fish, white meat and eggs; seeds & nuts; wholegrains; filtered water.

 You will get a meal planner, recipes and a supplement planner so you know step by step what you should eat and when.
-There will also be a shopping list provided, so that on Saturday you can easily stock up for your 14-day detox, starting on Sunday 26th March - the Sunday after the Spring Equinox.
+There will also be a shopping list provided, so that on Saturday 17th March you can easily stock up for your 12-day detox, starting on Tuesday 20th March - on the Spring Equinox.